developerbrother123/piexedai/README.md

 # Piexed AI

 Piexed AI is a large language model AI designed for various applications.
-This repository contains the source code and installation instructions for setting up Piexed AI.
+This repository contains the source code and installation instructions for setting up Piexed AI
+Developed by - Piexed Inc Team & Developer
+Version - 9.2.2

 ## Table of Contents